Student Experience Questionnaire (SEQ)

 h) The weather/climate?

-When you were deciding to apply to <E306CTXT>, how important was… a) The reputation of the education provider?
+When you were deciding to apply to <higher education institution>, how important was…a) The reputation of the education provider?

 b) The reputation of the qualification?

-c) <E306CTXT> offered the course I wanted to study?
+c) <higher education institution> offered the course I wanted to study?

 d) The course fee?